Background

 - orders.o_orderdate < $date

-Filters can be ad-hoc or reusable.
-All the filters apply together (AND), and every separate filter is pushed down as close to the data as possible for performance.
+Filters can be ad-hoc or reusable boolean attributes.
+All the filters apply together (AND), and every separate filter is pushed down as close to the data as possible, for performance gain.

 When there are a number of filters (like here), the best practice is write separate filters instead of one big expression with an AND, as Honeydew can deliver better performance that way.